hydroserver2/.github/profile/README.md

 HydroServer2 is a software cyberinfrastructure platform created to support collection, management, and sharing of time series of observations from hydrologic and evironmental monitoring sites.
+Under development at the Utah Water Research Laboratory at Utah State University, HydroServer2 is designed to be an open platform that enables research groups, agencies, organizations, and practitioners to more easily collect and manage streaming observations from environmental sensors.

-HydroServer2 builds on prior efforts and systems established by the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) [Hydrologic Information System (HIS) project](http://his.cuahsi.org).
+HydroServer2 builds on prior efforts and systems established by Utah State University and the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) [Hydrologic Information System (HIS) project](http://his.cuahsi.org), including the original HydroServer software stack that was created by that project (HydroServer1).
+The legacy HydroServer (HydroServer1) software is [archived by CUAHSI](https://github.com/CUAHSI/HydroServer).

 ## Funding and Acknowledgements

 Funding for this project was provided by the National Oceanic & Atmospheric Administration (NOAA), awarded to the Cooperative Institute for Research to Operations in Hydrology (CIROH) through the NOAA Cooperative Agreement with The University of Alabama (NA22NWS4320003).
+Utah State University is a founding member of CIROH and receives funding under subaward from the University of Alabama.
+Additional funding and support have been provided by the Utah Water Research laboratory at Utah State University.